ulve/hugotunius.se/_posts/2017-10-01-Fun-with-catamorphisms.markdown

 Ok.
 I created a function called `Id`.
 It's not really the Identity but it will work in our case.
 It just takes any number of parameters and returns the first one.
 That makes it work both with our recursive cases and our simple cases.

 Our function takes a `Gift` and returns a `Gift`.
-The simple cases just returns the same `Book` or `Chocolate`.
+The simple cases just returns the same `Book` or `Chocolate` using the `Id` function.
 The wrapped case will just return the fist parameter. in our case that is the contents of the wrapped datatype.
 Great!
 That will remove the wrapping!
 When we hit our boxed case we cant easily just return the same box.
 If we check our function signature `fBoxed: (a: T) => T` it takes a `T` and returns a `T`.
 In our case the `T` is a `Gift` and the gift in question is the contents.
 So we need to re-box our content.
 Luckily we already have a function that does exactly that. `boxGift` our data constructor for boxes.
 Just use that

 The result: